BOOKING & AVAILABILITY

 Whether you’re spotting for wildlife during one of our cruises, hiring a dinghy and throwing in a line, drifting across the water on a stand-up paddle board, or soaking in the magic of an East Kimberley sunset, you’ll experience the heart and soul of Lake Argyle with us, Lake Argyle Cruises!

 Dress ‘Kimberley casual’ – shorts, t-shirt and sandals.
-Don’t forget your hat, sunscreen, camera, towel and swimwear.
+Sun protection is a must – Don’t forget your hat, sunscreen and a portable water bottle.
+Pack binoculars, cameras and your swimsuit and towel.
+Wear shoes that you don’t mind getting wet, in case we need to wade through water.
 If you are sensitive to the cold, bring a light jacket to wear while we are motoring.
 Warm clothing may be required from June to August.

 “We can heartily recommend the Lake Argyle bird watching cruise.
 We set off at dawn with just another couple and the guide and had a wonderful day.
 Breakfast was eaten in an inlet where we were surrounded by jacanas close to a pair of sea eagles feeding young.
 We also travelled to an island to see yellow chats.
 The scenery was spectacular and we truly loved every minute of the day.
 So peaceful and much more to offer than the usual crowded tourist trips.”